Fawconbrish History, Family Crest & Coats of Arms

 The surname Fawconbrish was first found in East Riding of Yorkshire at Rise, a parish, in the union of Skirlaugh, N. division of the wapentake of Holderness.
 "The family of Fauconberg were lords of this manor for nearly 400 years."

-Important Dates for the Fawconbrish family
+Early History of the Fawconbrish family

 This web page shows only a small excerpt of our Fawconbrish research.
 Another 79 words (6 lines of text) covering the years 1250, 1345, 1407, 1376, 1378, 1391, 1402 and 1406 are included under the topic Early Fawconbrish History in all our PDF Extended History products and printed products wherever possible.